cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

 ## Use case

 We have a dataset with orders and we want to aggregate data while having decent performance.
-Orders have a created time, so we can use [partitioning](https://cube.dev/docs/caching/using-pre-aggregations#partitioning) by time to optimize pre-aggregations build and refresh time.
-The problem is the order can change status after a long time.
-In this case we want to rebuild only partitions associated with this order.
+Orders have a creation time, so we can use [partitioning](https://cube.dev/docs/caching/using-pre-aggregations#partitioning) by time to optimize pre-aggregations build and refresh time.
+The problem is that the order's status can change after a long period.
+In this case, we want to rebuild only partitions associated with this order.

 In the recipe below, we'll learn how to use the